 “They told me that I had about two weeks to nine months to live,” Nerstad told Healthline.

 “Being diagnosed with stage 4 lung cancer came as a complete shock to my family and me.
 I never thought this would happen to me.
 After being diagnosed, I realized that anyone with lungs can get lung cancer,” she said.

 Genetic testing revealed that her cancer was ALK-positive.

-ALK-positive non-small cell adenocarcinoma lung cancer is most often seen in nonsmokers or light smokers.
+ALK-positive non-small cell adenocarcinoma lung cancer is

 “It was like winning the lottery.
 I felt like the luckiest unlucky person out there,” said Nerstad.

 That’s because the genetic marker made her a candidate for a targeted therapy called Alecensa.
 She takes the oral drug every day.

 Now 40, Nerstad says she’s doing well.